philchia/ZGParallaxView/README.md

 ZGParallaxView requires Xcode 7 or even later, Swift 2.0 or later, target iOS 8.0 and above.
 #How to
 ###Manual
-Drag ZGParallaxView.swift into your project
+Drag ZGParallaxView.swift into your project, in your viewController's viewDidLoad method:

 ```swift
 parallaxView = ZGParallaxView.parallaxView(view, size: CGSizeMake(self.tableView.frame.size.width, 164))